Advanced Cold Laser Therapy in Irving, TX

 What are the differences between hot lasers and cold lasers?:

 - Hot lasers should not be confused with Cold Lasers.

 - High power lasers are also known as hot lasers or surgical lasers.
 Hot lasers are not placed directly on the treating area.
 Instead, they are either continuously moved around or they are set up to never come in direct contact with the injured area so at to not burn the patient.

 - Hot lasers are used to cut through tissue, burn, heat, or vaporize tissue and are potentially dangerous.

 - They can be dangerous if a patient is not being constantly monitored or the person applying the treatment is not trained properly.
 These lasers, for example, are used during arthroscopic surgery.
 We do not use hot lasers in our office because these lasers have the potential to burn you.
-Moreover, all the research on tissue healing has been completed with Cold lasers, the type Atlas Medical Center uses.
+Moreover, most of the research on tissue healing has been completed with Cold lasers, the type Atlas Medical Center uses.

 - In addition, don’t be confused by the term cold laser, the actual laser does not produce a cooling effect.
 Low level laser, (a.k.a cold laser), does not mean that it is ineffective, on the contrary, it simply means that cold lasers operate at a power and wavelength that does not have the potential to harm or damage tissue.

 - Every Cold laser has a different power and wavelength.
 It is important that the appropriate laser is used for your condition.
 FYI, anything below a IIIB Classification is too low, and has not been proven to penetrate below the skin’s surface.